Widespread Youth Anxiety About Climate

 According to the global survey titled “Young People’s Voices on Climate Anxiety, Government Betrayal and Moral Injury: A Global Phenomenon” 60% of the young participants said that they felt ‘very worried’ or ‘extremely worried’ about the climate crisis.
 (Photo: Ivan Radic, Flickr, CC BY 2.0)

-CURWOOD: A recent global survey illustrates the depth of anxiety many young people are feeling about climate change.
-The survey looked at 10,000 youth from the ages of 16 to 25 years from 10 countries: the UK, Finland, France, the US, Australia, Portugal, Brazil, India, the Philippines and Nigeria.
-The survey, led by the University of Bath, found that 75 percent of the young respondents believe the future is frightening because of climate change.
-Lise Van Susteren is a practicing general and forensic psychiatrist in Washington, DC.
-She is an expert on the physical and mental health effects of climate change, and a co-author of the study.
-She spoke with Living on Earth’s Bobby Bascomb.
+A recent global survey found that 75 percent of young respondents are frightened for the future because of climate change.
+The survey, led by the University of Bath, looked at 10,000 youth, ages of 16 to 25 from 10 countries: the UK, Finland, France, the US, Australia, Portugal, Brazil, India, the Philippines and Nigeria.
+Lise Van Susteren is an expert on the physical and mental health effects of climate change, and a co-author of the study.
+She’s also a practicing general and forensic psychiatrist in Washington, DC.

 BASCOMB: Well, that makes sense.
 I mean, if governments and industry know what they're doing know that this is going to cause an unlivable planet, for this large cohort of people and yet do nothing, it sort of sends the message that you know what you're not important enough for us to care about and to really, you know, address this problem in a meaningful way.